-- There is a federal question involved (federal question jurisdiction). - There is complete diversity of citizenship between the parties and more than US\$75,000 (about EUR55,000) is in dispute (diversity jurisdiction).
+- There is a federal question involved (federal question jurisdiction). - There is complete diversity of citizenship between the parties and more than US\$75,000 is in dispute (diversity jurisdiction).

 Federal questions are rare in the context of product liability claims.
+Under the well-pleaded complaint rule, a federal claim must appear on the face of the claimant's complaint.
+Potential defences available to defendants, including pre-emption, are "ignored" by the court for purposes of federal question jurisdiction.
 Therefore, corporate defendants are forced to rely on diversity jurisdiction as the basis for removal.
-However, because so many large awards of damages are in state courts, claimants have developed numerous strategies for destroying diversity.
+However, because so many large awards of damages are awarded in state courts, claimants have developed numerous strategies for destroying diversity.